groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/form-field-annotations/create-pdf-dropdowns-groupdocs-annotation-java/_index.md

 **Pro tip**: Always check for the latest version on the GroupDocs website.
 Using outdated versions can lead to compatibility issues and missing features.

 ### License Setup

-You have two options here:

 **For Learning/Testing:**
 1. Download the free trial from [GroupDocs Free Trial](https://releases.groupdocs.com/annotation/java/)
-2. The trial version includes watermarks but gives you full functionality
+2. The trial version includes watermarks but gives you full functionality.

 **For Production:**
-- Visit the [Purchase Page](https://purchase.groupdocs.com/buy) for permanent licenses
+- Visit the [Purchase Page](https://purchase.groupdocs.com/buy) for permanent licenses.
 - Need to test in production?
-Get a [Temporary License](https://purchase.groupdocs.com/temporary-license/)
+Get a [Temporary License](https://purchase.groupdocs.com/temporary-license/).

 ### Basic Initialization Pattern
 Here's the foundation you'll use for all GroupDocs operations:

 ```java